-Easy Strawberry Shortcake
+How to Store Strawberry Shortcake

-Preheat the oven to 425 degrees.
+- Preheat the oven to 425 degrees.

-Add the flour, 2 tablespoons sugar baking powder, salt and butter into a food processor and pulse until the butter is in pea sized crumbles.
+- Add the flour, 2 tablespoons sugar baking powder, salt and butter into a food processor and pulse until the butter is in pea sized crumbles.

-Add in the milk, pulsing until the dough comes together.
+- Add in the milk, pulsing until the dough comes together.

-Bake for 12-15 minutes.
+- Bake for 12-15 minutes.

-While the biscuits are baking, add the remaining two tablespoons of sugar to the bowl with the strawberries and stir together.
+- While the biscuits are baking, add the remaining two tablespoons of sugar to the bowl with the strawberries and stir together.

-Add in the vanilla extract and powdered sugar and whip for an additional 15-20 seconds until stiff peaks form.
+- Add in the vanilla extract and powdered sugar and whip for an additional 15-20 seconds until stiff peaks form.

-Once the biscuits are cooled, split them in half, top with strawberries and whipped cream (Using a spoon or a pastry bag with a #1 tip), then top with the biscuit top.
+- Once the biscuits are cooled, split them in half, top with strawberries and whipped cream (Using a spoon or a pastry bag with a #1 tip), then top with the biscuit top.

 Photo used in a previous version of this post.